keefa/tiny-cloud/prepare-hardware/up-win2016/README.md

 ## Copy files

+There are several steps to copy all files to the USB stick.

 The most part of the following steps are from Patrick Lang's gist https://gist.github.com/PatrickLang/820aa9e8c60654da051c139fb245fae8
 Thanks Patrick for all the details.

-Thanks to the blog post http://www.thomasmaurer.ch/2016/10/create-a-usb-stick-for-windows-server-2016-installation/ I found a way to put the big wim file onto a FAT32 USB stick.
+Thanks to the blog post http://www.thomasmaurer.ch/2016/10/create-a-usb-stick-for-windows-server-2016-installation/ I found a way to put the big `install.wim` file onto a FAT32 USB stick.
 We have to split it.

+You need an Windows Server 2016 ISO file, eg. the evaluation ISO or one from MSDN.

+And a very good idea is to install the last cumulative update package KB4015217 so you have support for overlay network right after the installation.
+You can find the package here: http://www.catalog.update.microsoft.com/Search.aspx?q=KB4015217

 ```
 mkdir c:\cache